ptoal/lightbulb-ansiblered-deck/README.md

 </pre>

-## Troubleshooting & Improvements

-- Not enough testing yet
+## Stuff still needing to be done
+  - Inside `index.php` there are variables for the github star and download counts... probably should be converted to vars in defaults or `extra_vars` params
+  - Certain presenters have requested dynamic ways to exclude certain sections (exclude entire dir `010_topic_that_bores_my_audience`)

 ## Notes
   - index.php includes a lot of stuff as dynamic files from the html_slides directory
-  - any file or dir inside html_slides can be excluded by starting it with an underscore
+  - any file or dir inside `html_slides` can be excluded by starting it with an underscore
-  - example:  html_slides/_000_skipping_this_section
+  - example:  `html_slides/_000_skipping_this_section`
-  - example:  html_slides/001_not_kipping_this_section/_skipping_this_slide.html
+  - example:  `html_slides/001_not_kipping_this_section/_skipping_this_slide.html`

 ## Author
-  - Adapted from the original lightbulb workshop deck, split into dynamic individual slides
+  - Adapted by [Kevin Holmes](http://GoKEV.com/) from the original lightbulb workshop deck, split into dynamic individual slides

 ## Changelog
   - This project was first committed November 1, 2018 by [Kevin Holmes](http://GoKEV.com/).